bytecodealliance/wasmtime/docs/metaref.rst

 Encodings also have a :term:`instruction predicate` which depends on the specific values of the instruction's immediate fields.
 This is used to ensure that immediate address offsets are within range, for example.
-The instructions in the base Cretonne instruction set can often represent a wider range of immediates than any specific encoding.
+The instructions in the base Cranelift instruction set can often represent a wider range of immediates than any specific encoding.
 The fixed-size RISC-style encodings tend to have more range limitations than CISC-style variable length encodings like x86.